-These east Scotland coastal walks are ideal if taking a break from driving the main A1 between Berwick-upon-Tweed and Edinburgh.
+These south-east Scotland coastal walks are ideal if taking a break from driving the main A1 between Berwick-upon-Tweed and Edinburgh.

 The Scottish Borders

 I can’t think of a classic Scottish experience offered by the Borders that you can’t have in another part of Scotland, say, in the categories of scenery, heritage, castles, stately homes, gardens, fine dining, nature and wildlife.

 Don’t get me wrong.
 This is not the same as saying ‘don’t bother stopping there at all’ – it’s just an impartial observation.

 (Being upfront is what we do on this site.
 Besides, turning the statement on its head means you can sample good Scottish experiences and not have to travel any further north than the South of Scotland.)

 So, if most of the Scottish Borders is ‘Scotland-lite’, then coastal Berwickshire introduces themes you will find all the way up Scotland’s east coast: ie, rugged scenery, seabird colonies, picturesque coastal communities and so on.